hassanaskary/character-motion-synth-and-edit/README.md

 # PyTorch Re-implementation of "A Deep Learning Framework for Character Motion Synthesis and Editing"

+Re-implementation of the method introduced in the paper titled [A Deep Learning Framework for Character Motion Synthesis and Editing](https://theorangeduck.com/page/deep-learning-framework-character-motion-synthesis-and-editing) in PyTorch.

 ## Prerequisites
 1. Python 3.7
 2. PyTorch